reuk/wayverb/docs_source/microphone.md

 a separate output signal for each of the incident directions, and then convolving each direction separately, before a final mixdown.
-This would be extremely costly: for separation angles of fifteen degrees, this means recording signals for each of 288 incident directions, which might easily occupy more than a gigabyte of memory (288 3-second impulse responses at 32-bits and 44.1kHz require 1160MB of memory), and then separately convolving and mixing them.
+This would be extremely costly: for separation angles of fifteen degrees, this means recording signals for each of 288 incident directions (24 azimuth angles, each with 12 elevation angles), which might easily occupy more than a gigabyte of memory (288 3-second impulse responses at 32-bits and 44.1kHz require 1160MB of memory), and then separately convolving and mixing them.
 While this is definitely possible, it would be extremely time consuming to run.
 By restricting the HRTF data to 8 frequency bands, the application architecture can be simplified, while also improving memory usage and runtime performance.

 ## Image Source Implementation